My Journey to Free Data at DevOps Speed

 By Brian Brewer | Published July 25, 2024, 09:00 AM EDT

-As of 08:34 PM EDT on Thursday, July 24, 2024, I look back on a career that’s defined both my journey and InfoLibrarian™’s evolution.
-For over two decades, I consulted with SMBs and enterprises, driving principal architecture and CTO-level strategies through consulting firms and direct hands-on client engagements.
-I led the charge on successes you’ll find in our Customer Success Stories—from streamlining metadata for a global bank to modernizing data governance for a healthcare leader.
-Yet, by 2020, my own company faced a paradox: our pioneering Metadata Appliance™ from 2005 had become a legacy trap.
-This is the story of how my experience fueled a pivot away from enterprise software to focus on modernization consulting—and the lessons learned.
+I look back on a career that defined both my path and InfoLibrarian’s evolution.
+For over two decades I led principal architecture work with SMBs and enterprises—much of it still reflected in our portfolio—from streamlining metadata for a global bank to strengthening data governance for a healthcare leader.
+By 2020, my own company faced a paradox: our pioneering Metadata Appliance™ from 2005 had become a legacy trap.
+This is the story of that debt, the rebuild lessons, and how the company returned to product IP.

 The Legacy Bind

-Our early success hinged on legacy platforms, data warehouses, and static catalogs—paradigms I helped implement for clients.
-By 2020, InfoLibrarian™’s platform, built on pre-cloud tech, struggled under the weight of technical debt.
+Our early success hinged on legacy platforms, data warehouses, and static catalogs—paradigms we had helped implement for customers.
+By 2020, InfoLibrarian’s platform, built on pre-cloud tech, struggled under technical debt.
 Maintenance costs soared, and an outage—rooted in an outdated adapter—shook client trust.
-Having guided countless customers through similar challenges, I recognized the signs: rigid warehouses too slow for DevOps, catalogs too brittle for real-time events, and platforms too locked-in for cloud-native agility.
-This pain was widespread, with 70% of CTOs seeing tech debt as their top innovation barrier.
+The signs were familiar: rigid warehouses too slow for DevOps, catalogs too brittle for real-time events, and platforms too locked-in for cloud-native agility.
+Industry surveys put tech debt near the top of innovation barriers.
 We were no exception.

-- Embracing Open Cloud Solutions: Leveraging open-source and multi-cloud strategies, we cut vendor dependency by 70%.
+• Embracing Open Cloud Solutions: Leveraging open tooling and multi-cloud strategies, we cut vendor dependency by 70%.

 Data at DevOps Speed: A New Era

 Data is no longer a static relic—it’s a live, event-driven stream.
-My journey, from consulting firms to leading InfoLibrarian™’s pivot, proved that escaping legacy paradigms unlocks this potential.
-The framework we developed enables enterprises to move data as fast as code, free from the constraints of traditional warehouses and catalogs, powered by cloud-native openness.
+Escaping legacy paradigms unlocks that potential: data that moves as fast as code, free from the constraints of traditional warehouses and catalogs, powered by cloud-native openness and governed metadata.

 Your Path to Freedom